Bpod

 property location: str | None

-Available modules, keyed by name.
+Dictionary of available modules, keyed by name.

 property name: str | None